tsbranquinho/LP-Project/README.md

 To utilize this project:

-1. **Load the Project**: Ensure you have SWI-Prolog installed.
+1. **Load the Project**: Ensure you have SWI-Prolog installed and rename dados.txt to dados.pl.
 Load the project files into your Prolog environment:

    ```prolog
    ?- ["project.pl"].